Prerequisites

 Behavior

-- When you invoke this API, Dodo Payments immediately initiates a charge, which includes proration based on the new plan.
+• When you invoke this API, Dodo Payments immediately initiates a charge based on your selected proration option

-- If the plan change is a downgrade, credits will be automatically calculated and added to the subscription’s credit balance.
-These credits are specific to that subscription and will only be used to offset future recurring payments of the same subscription.
+• If the plan change is a downgrade and you use prorated_immediately, credits will be automatically calculated and added to the subscription’s credit balance.
+These credits are specific to that subscription and will only be used to offset future recurring payments of the same subscription

 Charge Processing